GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/pipelines/README.md

 Since most of the ML projects take a long time and expensive computation resources, it is cost-effective to use cache when you are sure that the output of components is correct.
 In terms of [how to control cache reuse behavior](https://cloud.google.com/vertex-ai/docs/pipelines/configure-caching), in generally, you can do it for either a component or the entire pipeline (for all components).
 If you want to control caching behavior for individual components, add `.set_caching_options(<True|False>)` after each component when building a pipeline.
-To change the caching behaviour of ALL components within a pipeline, you can specify this when you trigger the pipeline like so: `make run pipeline=<training|prediction> enable_caching=<true|false>`
+To change the caching behaviour of ALL components within a pipeline, you can specify this when you trigger the pipeline like so: `make run pipeline=<training|prediction>`
 It is suggested to start by disabling caching of components during development, until you have a good idea of how the caching behaviour works, as it can lead to unexpected results.